it-harrison/qa-template/.github/ISSUE_TEMPLATE/qa-collab-cycle-feedback-for-staging.md

 #### Point of Contact/Reviewers

 ### [QA Standards](https://depo-platform-documentation.scrollhelp.site/developer-docs/quality-assurance-standards)
-For each Standard Area below, check the box if the product satisfies the requirement.
-If not, leave a note explaining why the Standard Area has not been met.
+For each Standard Area below, check the corresponding box if the product satisfies the standard.
+If not, leave a note explaining why the requirements of the Standard Area have not been met.
 - [ ]  Regression Test Plan

 ---